VassilisPallas/mongoose-fuzzy-searching/README.md

 - preUpdateMany
   - stands for schema.pre("updateMany", ...)

-If you want to a middleware other than the above ones, you can add it directly on the schema.
+If you want to add a middleware other than the above ones, you can add it directly on the schema.

 ```javascript
 const mongoose_fuzzy_searching = require('mongoose-fuzzy-searching');